 Remember that the report displays averages so some salaries could be a great deal more, and it is likely that the ones making up the lower side of the average are fresh to the field, or with less dental assistant training.

 The field of dental assisting is not exempt from what is common knowledge of many jobs: although some have managed to find their way into the field without the appropriate education, it is far from an easy task, and you can probably imagine the great difference in the dental assistant salary for one untrained.

-Job seekers for this specific field who do not seek out the advantage of attending dental assistant schools, who may, against tough odds, find themselves in the position of assisting in a dentist office, may potentially be setting themselves up for months or years of arduous frustration before becoming abreast with their colleagues who attended a dental assistant college.
+Job seekers for this specific field who do not seek out the advantage of attending dental assistant schools, who may, against tough odds, find themselves in the position of assisting in a dentist office, may potentially be setting themselves up for months or years of arduous frustration before becoming abreast with their colleagues who attended a dentist assistant college.